 Investment News - Base Interest Rate And Money Supply On Hold - Sky News Online - 14 Jan 2011 - by James Sillars

-The base rate of interest has been kept on hold for a 22nd consecutive month by the Bank Of England’s Monetary Policy Committee.
+The base interest rate has been kept on hold for a 22nd consecutive month by the Bank Of England's Monetary Policy Committee.

 It means the record low bank rate of 0.5% is maintained.